FerOrtuno/MQ135_CO2_Outdoor/README.md

 ## ⚖️ License

 This project is based on previous works from the Arduino community.
-Code rewritten and optimized for outdoor calibration.
+Code rewritten and optimized for outdoor calibration instead a preconfigured calibration related to the MQ-135 sensor itself.
 Free for educational and personal use.